 Key artifacts and directory structure

-Relationships to other MPDs and their artifacts
+Relationships to other IEPDs and their artifacts

-This term may be abbreviated MPD-catalog.
-Rules specifying this conformance target use the applicability code MPD-catalog.
+This term may be abbreviated IEPD-catalog.
+Rules specifying this conformance target use the applicability code IEPD-catalog.

-Each MPD class may have somewhat different catalog requirements.
-The catalog metadata are formally defined by the XML Schema document in Appendix A, MPD Catalog XML Schema Document, below.
-MPD catalog metadata are designed to be the minimal needed to facilitate human understanding, tool support, and machine processing.
-The metadata can support a number of MPD uses and functions including (but not limited to):
+The catalog metadata are formally defined by the XML Schema document in Appendix A, IEPD Catalog XML Schema Document, below.
+IEPD catalog metadata are designed to be the minimal needed to facilitate human understanding, tool support, and machine processing.
+The metadata can support a number of IEPD uses and functions including (but not limited to):

 Identification of key artifacts